 Developing a script (Interactive mode)

 You create a script by recording, replaying, and enhancing the script.
 These activities are not separate.
-For example, to solve a problem found in debugging you might enhance the script by makings some steps conditional, or by recording additional steps in an existing script.
+For example, to solve a problem found while debugging during replay, you might enhance the script by makings some steps conditional, or by recording additional steps in the script.

 TruClient records your actions while you perform a business process on the browser that TruClient displays.
 When you stop recording, TruClient converts your actions into steps, and saves snapshots of the system states.